Summary: ABC transporter transmembrane region

 This page is based on a Wikipedia article.
 The text is available under the Creative Commons Attribution/Share-Alike License.

 This tab holds the annotation information that is stored in the Pfam database.
 As we move to using Wikipedia as our main source of annotation, the contents of this tab will be gradually replaced by the Wikipedia tab.

 ABC transporter transmembrane region Provide feedback

 This family represents a unit of six transmembrane helices.
-Many members of the ABC transporter family (PF00005) have two such regions.

 Internal database links